Dylan McLachlan

-Dylan Peter McLachlan (born 14 January 1999) is an Australian cricketer.
+Dylan Peter McLachlan (born 14 January 1999) is an Australian cricketer who is contracted to Queensland.
 He is a wicket-keeper batsman, who plays for Queensland cricket team in domestic cricket.
 He played club cricket for Valley District Cricket Club.
 He made his List A debut for Queensland on 14 February 2024, against South Australia in the 2023–24 Marsh One-Day Cup.
 A former student of Marist College Ashgrove, he is the first Indigenous player to represent Queensland since Brendan Doggett and Mikayla Hinkley.